rchikhi/2022-pangenome-aws/PartB.md

 ![image](https://user-images.githubusercontent.com/1218301/188704932-da88929f-d672-424a-a064-d76ba2e28a2b.png)

-Unfortuantely, the first link given by ffq appears to be private.
+Unfortuantely, the first link given by ffq appears to point to a private bucket (I get a 'Forbidden' error when trying to download) .
 Yet, the second link works.
 Note that you can always transform a ```http://``` to a S3 url by extracting the bucket name from the URL.

     aws s3 cp aws s3  --no-sign-request cp s3://sra-pub-run-odp/sra/SRR11292120/SRR11292120 .